actix/actix-web/guide/src/qs_5.md

 }
 ```

-## Using a Application Prefix to Compose Applications
+## Using an Application Prefix to Compose Applications

-The `Application::prefix()`" method allows to set specific application prefix.
+The `Application::prefix()`" method allows to set a specific application prefix.
 This prefix represents a resource prefix that will be prepended to all resource patterns added
 by the resource configuration.
 This can be used to help mount a set of routes at a different
 location than the included callable's author intended while still maintaining the same